COVID-19 Mobile Vaccination Site in Malibu - REGISTRATION CLOSED

 Space is limited but will grow as the County obtains more vaccine doses.
-Given that appointments are limited, community members are encouraged to be patient and to know that in time, everyone who wants to will get vaccinated.
-LADPH is working urgently with federal and state partners to expand capacity and supply in the weeks ahead.
+Given that appointments are limited, community members are encouraged to be patient and to know that in time, everyone who wants to be vaccinated will have that opportunity.
+LADPH is working urgently with federal and state partners to expand capacity and supply.

 The Los Angeles County Department of Public Health launched a COVID-19 Vaccine webpage that includes Frequently Asked Questions (FAQ), a link to the LA County Vaccine Distribution information page, which outlines the phases and tiers for distribution of the vaccine, and a subscription option to receive alerts and updates directly from the County regarding vaccine distribution.

 Residents should beware of vaccine scams.
 If someone offers to sell you a COVID-19 vaccine or a chance to get vaccinated before it's your turn, it's a scam.
 Report scams to LA County’s Department of Consumer and Business Affairs (DCBA) at DCBA.LACounty.gov or by calling 800-593-8222.

 Malibu Vaccine Distribution